Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 \subsubsection{Data Balancing}

-Data balancing simply works by giving different examples different weights $w$.
-We give a weight $w_i = \frac{n}{K n_{c_i}}$ for the $i^{th}$ example, where $n_c$ is the count of examples with protected value $c$ for the protected variable, and $K$ is the number of possible values of the protected variable.
+Data balancing simply operates by giving different examples different weights $w$.
+We give a weight $w_i = \frac{n}{K n_{c_i}}$ for the $i^{th}$ example, where $n_c$ is the number of examples with protected value $c$ for the protected variable, and $K$ is the number of possible values of the protected variable.
 Then, we train using a weighted MSE instead of MSE, namely: